JMU-CS/jmu_pytest_utils/examples/README.md

 # Examples

-The following assignments are provided for testing `jmu_pytest_utils`:
+The following "assignments" are used for testing `jmu_pytest_utils` and provided as examples for writing tests:

 * [1_hello_world](1_hello_world) -- minimal example
 * [2_basic_input](2_basic_input) -- program with user input